 - Discuss opportunities of regional collaboration supporting the concrete implementation of the WEF nexus concept.

-The second out of the three online traning seminars is entitled "Governance, Regulations and Integrated Approaches including Financial Mechanisms" and is scheduled to take place on Wednesday 21 October 2020 at 12.00 CET / 14.00 GST with a duration of 120 minutes.
+The second out of the four online traning seminars is entitled "Governance, Regulations and Integrated Approaches including Financial Mechanisms" and is scheduled to take place on Wednesday 21 October 2020 at 12.00 CET / 14.00 GST with a duration of 120 minutes.
 The second online training seminar will provide answers to the following questions:

 - What are the barriers hampering the adoption of a cross-sectoral perspective for energy management?